Alexis-Varin/RightOmicsTools/README.md

 A list containing the Seurat object with the added signatures if only.genes = FALSE, the genes from the pathways, the genes present in the Seurat object and the names of the signatures in the Seurat object.

+## Find_Annotation_Markers

+### Description

+This function is a wrapper around Seurat’s FindMarkers function that allows for parallelization and filtering of mitochondrial, ribosomal and non-coding RNA genes in human, as well as filtering of pseudogenes in mouse.
+It will also directly give the top X markers for each identity to use for plotting with DotPlot_Heatmap() for example.

+### Dependencies

+- Seurat version \>= 5.0.0
+- SeuratObject version \>= 5.0.0
+- future
+- future.apply

+### Usage

+TBD

+### Arguments

+TBD

+### Output

+A data frame or a list of data frames with gene names and associated statistics, or a character vector or a list of character vectors with gene names.

+### Examples

+TBD

 ## About the Author